I Got Passion Twists With Gold Jewelry — & I Love This Style

 Advertisement

 When Daron finally gets to see her new protective style, she's all smiles.
-"I think it looks really, really good on me," she says, adding her favorite part: the gold charms.
+"I think it looks really, really good on me," she says, adding her favourite part: the gold charms.
 "I love the gold accessories; I think it adds a touch of personality to an already really cool style.
-If you want to get braids, I definitely recommend adding jewelry."
+If you want to get braids, I definitely recommend adding jewellery."